Things to do before you start Laurus Ryecroft

 - Research a sport that you have never played before.
 Find out the rules and its most famous players.

-- Visit the National Football Museum in Manchester.
+- Visit the National Football Museum in Manchester, online if necessary.

 - Research a famous sportsman or sportswoman and write a short paragraph on what they have achieved in their career to date.